shenmishajing/lightning_template/docs/configs/deep_update.md

 ##### pre items #####

-Use `pre_item` keyword to add items to the start of source, value mush be item or List[item].
-If value if a list, add every item in it to source, otherwise, add the value to source.
+Use the `pre_item` keyword to add items to the beginning of the `source`, the value of it must be an item or a list.
+If the value is a list, every item in it will be added to the beginning of the `source`, otherwise, add the value to the beginning of the `source`.

 For example (using yaml to present python dict).